-- Investigators at all academic levels are eligible to submit applications; - Applicants are expected to present novel proposals that are deliverable in the 2-year time frame; - Research proposals/projects targeting the treatment of sporadic MND will be considered favourably; - Proposals should be hypothesis-driven with defined aims and milestones; - Within the scope of the project, the research plan must demonstrate how the project outcomes will improve the "bench-to-bedside" potential for promising therapeutics; - Applicants must demonstrate outstanding research ability with an established or developing track record of research impact and output in MND or related research.
-While MND experience is not essential, applicants are strongly encouraged to collaborate with those having more substantial expertise in MND research and/or MND model systems where relevant; - Research proposals must be conducted in an Australian institution.
-At the time of application, the primary investigator may be based overseas.
-FightMND will not impose any criteria on the nationality of the applicant; - Where possible the project demonstrates a collaborative approach; - A full detailed budget for the proposed project with a year-to-year breakdown must be included.
-Note that FightMND does not fund overheads and oncosts. - Capital equipment, depreciation, or maintenance of equipment will not be funded by FightMND IMPACT grants; and - Contributions (if applicable) from other funding sources should also be included.
+- I. Investigators at all academic levels are eligible to submit applications; - II.
+Applicants are expected to present novel proposals that are deliverable in a 2-year time frame; - III.
+Research proposals/projects targeting the treatment of sporadic MND will be considered favourably; - IV.
+Proposals should be hypothesis-driven with defined aims and milestones; - V. Within the scope of the project, the research plan must demonstrate how the project outcomes will improve the "bench-to-bedside" potential for promising therapeutics; - VI.
+Applicants must demonstrate outstanding research ability with an established or developing track record of research impact and output in MND or related research.
+While MND experience is not essential, applicants are strongly encouraged to collaborate with those having more substantial expertise in MND research and/or MND model systems where relevant;

+- VII.
+Research proposals must be conducted in an Australian institution.
+At the time of application, the Primary Investigator may be based overseas.
+FightMND will not impose any criteria on the nationality of the applicant.
+International collaborators may be listed as collivestigators; - VIII.
+Where possible, the project demonstrates a collaborative approach; - IX.
+A full detailed budget for the proposed project with a year-to-year breakdown must be included.
+Note that FightMND does not fund Institutional indirect, overhead or oncosts.
+Salary oncosts are acceptable if itemised (e.g. superannuation, payroll tax, work cover); - X. Capital equipment, depreciation, or maintenance of equipment will not be funded by FightMND IMPACT grants; and - XI.
+Contributions (if applicable) from other funding sources should also be included.